 “ARTISTS NEED TO CREATE AT THE SAME SCALE THAT SOCIETY HAS THE CAPACITY TO DESTROY”Sherrie Rabinowitz

 While I am a life long student and practitioner of art, I am primarily self-taught (but grateful for all the important influences in my life) and remain a primitive artist by some standards.
 To be clear, I use the term “primitive” in the sense that I strive to stay centered in my authentic being, my personal mythology, my connections to the earth, to find inspiration for my work.
 I also happen to have more neanderthal genes than 70% of the population, according to my DNA analysis.
 Neanderthals might have been the earliest known artists.
 This artist-being is a dedicated member of the tribe of humans who care deeply for the planet and for social justice.
-No matter how fantastic or imaginative my artistic visions may be, they are rooted in the same place where my passion for social and environmental justice comes from.
+No matter how fantastic or imaginative my artistic visions may be, they are rooted in the same place where my passion for social and environmental justice comes from… a place that is primal in my spirit and nature.

 Art is man’s constant effort to create for himself a different order of reality from that which is given to him.